asmigar/kkoutsfondation/_pages/gallery.md

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: splash
 permalink: /gallery/
-excerpt: "To see more of us.
+excerpt: "See more of us.
 Follow us."
 header:
   overlay_color: "#000"
   overlay_filter: "0.5"